hayes/pothos/docs/guide/schema-builder.md

 ## Creating a Schema Builder

-The SchemaBuilder takes a generic type parameter that extends a Partial `TypeInfo`.
+The SchemaBuilder takes a generic type parameter that extends a Partial `SchemaTypes`.

 These types are used to map type names to the typescript types that describe the data that used by those types.
 For example, In the example below, when a resolver for a field of type `'Giraffe'` will